Psiphon-Inc/psiphon-automation/README.md

     we need to figure out which connection name to use.
 And maybe using a WinHTTP function in HTTPSRequest makes more sense.

-- After resuming from system sleep, my system ended up in a state where I could no longer connect at all -- even after closing the app and clearing proxy settings and restarting it.
-(Hopefully after reboot...)
-  - ... or maybe this was a coincidence and actually due to the change in firewall rules.

 - Maybe now, maybe future: Remember which method worked last time for extra-transport requests, and skip to it next time.